ultragorira/ultragorira.github.io/_posts/2022-11-29-CNN-for-Image-Classification-from-scratch-and-with-transfer-learning.md

 Test Loss: 0.884768
 Test Accuracy: 77% (970/1250)

 Wow, the improvement is noticeable and we did not really do much to get these numbers.
+The model is ~3 times more accurate.

 ## Inference time

 Let's do some inference and see what are the results on some random image.
 We will take the top 5 predictions of an image and see which are the corresponding labels.

 ```
-ef predict_landmarks(img_path, k):
+def predict_landmarks(img_path, k):
     top_k_classes = []
     img = Image.open(img_path)
     convert_to_tensor = transforms.Compose([transforms.Resize([224,224]),